 The North Dakota Early Childhood Workforce Registry, Growing Futures, is the source for training, education, and employment verification.
 All training must appear on an individual's Growing Futures Learning Record as approved clock hours.
 Programs that experience turnover in leadership positions must also submit a Professional Development Action Plan.

-To meet this indicator, the Program Director, all Lead Teachers and/or all Lead Caregivers must complete:
+To meet this indicator, the Program Director, all Lead Teachers and/or all Lead Caregivers must complete one of the following: